 Verifiability OGP Value Relevance (as written) Potential Impact Completion Did It Open Government?
-Commitment Overview Not specific enough to be verifiable Specific enough to be verifiable Access to Information Civic Participation Public Accountability Technology & Innovation for Transparency & Accountability None Minor Moderate Transformative Not Started Limited Substantial Completed Worsened Did Not Change Marginal Major Outstanding 1.
-Overall ✓ ✓ ✓ ✓ ✓ ✓ Assessed at the end of action plan cycle. d at the end of an cycle.

-Historically, Kenya has engaged in various initiatives to enhance public participation starting with the District Focus for Rural Development (DFRD) Strategy in 1983, to the enactment of the Physical Planning Act (1996), The Local Authority Service Delivery Action Plan (LASDAP) (2001) and Constituencies Development Fund (CDF) in 2003, all focusing on greater participation/ involvement in the areas of budgeting, physical planning and/or development.
-These initiatives were however often deemed to be top down in nature not offering citizens ample breadth to effectively participate in decision making.
-Consequently, the Constitution of Kenya (2010) in Article 118 (b), 174 (c) and 196 (1) (b), as well as provisions in the Public Finance and Management Act (2012) and the Public Procurement Act, then made public participation a requirement within legislative, budget and procurement processes.
-Devolution would also see power and resources decentralized to the county level with the hopes of enhancing civic participation in decision making for development.
+Commitment Overview Not specific enough to be verifiable Specific enough to be verifiable Access to Information Civic Participation Public Accountability Technology & Innovation for Transparency & Accountability None Minor Moderate Transformative Not Started Limited Substantial Completed Worsened Did Not Change Marginal Major Outstanding I. Overall ✓ ~ ~ ~ ~ ✓ Assessed at the end of action plan cycle.
+Assessed at the end of action plan cycle. • involvement in the areas of budgeting, physical planning and/or development.
+These initiatives were however often deemed to be top down in nature not offering citizens ample breadth to effectively participate in decision making.269 Consequently, the Constitution of Kenya (2010) in Article 118 (b), 174 (c) and 196 (1) (b),270 as well as provisions in the Public Finance and Management Act (2012) and the Public Procurement Act , then made public participation a requirement within legislative, budget and procurement processes.271 Devolution would also see power and resources decentralized to the county level with the hopes of enhancing civic participation in decision making for development.
 Section 87 of the County Governments Act (2011) and the Public Finance Management Act (2012) further outline various modalities that counties can establish to enhance public participation including online platforms, notice boards and various fora such as the County Budget and Economic Forum (CBEF), town hall meetings and so on.
+272